Ennnm/recluse-centre/README.md

 # Recluse Centre

-##### Recluse centre is an interactive virtual space where you can roam, chat, customize spaces and host links.
+##### Recluse Centre is an interactive virtual space where you can roam, chat, customize spaces and host links.

 <!-- TABLE OF CONTENTS -->